 • Keep Detailed Records: Maintain receipts and records of all childcare expenses incurred during their participation in the study.

 • Submit Receipts: Submit receipts to the research team within a specified timeframe (e.g., within 30 days of the expense).
+A template childcare expense receipt can be accessed here.

 Options for supporting childcare expenses (image-free description)